leonvanbokhorst/pytorch-pixel-art-course/PROGRESS.md

 - **Reshaping Operations**: Excellent understanding of tensor reshaping rules and the -1 wildcard
 - **Prime Number Tensors**: Demonstrated clear understanding of reshaping limitations with prime numbers
 - **Factorable Tensors**: Strong grasp of multiple valid reshaping possibilities
+- **Tensor Arithmetic**: Excellent understanding of element-wise operations and their applications
+- **Glow Effects**: Strong grasp of mathematical operations for visual effects
+- **Value Normalization**: Clear understanding of working with different value ranges (0-1, 0-255)

 ### Learning Style Observations